 Ancestral Lands engages Native youth and young adults in meaningful conservation projects on Native Lands.
-With programs in Acoma Pueblo, Navajo Nation, and most recently Zuni Pueblo; Ancestral Lands crews have being working on projects from historical preservation, traditional agriculture, chainsaw crews, hiking clubs, stream restoration, fencing, trail construction and more.
+With programs in Acoma Pueblo, Navajo Nation, Zuni Pueblo, Hopi Pueblo, and Albuquerque.
+Ancestral Lands crews have being working on projects from historical preservation, traditional agriculture, chainsaw crews, hiking clubs, stream restoration, fencing, trail construction, and more.
 The Ancestral Lands program also aims to incorporate traditional culture and language as part of crew lifestyle and project work.

 ANCESTRAL LANDS OVERVIEW: Types of programming and locations where Ancestral Lands programs operate.